OlDaagNewTricks/codecademypro_learnjavascript/README.md

 # codecademypro_learnjavascript
-First Practice lesson on Codecademy JavaScript Introduction
+My Practice Projects for JavaScript on Codecademy